-Charge 25 15 C.F.R. § 764.2(b): Commanding and/or Inducing an Act Prohibited by the Regulations
+Charge 20 15 C.F.R. § 764.2(a) - Engaging in Prohibited Conduct by Exporting Certain Chemicals, Metals and Electronic Components Without the Required License

-On one occasion on or about April 15, 2006, Well Being commanded or induced the doing of an act prohibited by the Regulations by instructing an affiliated U.S. company to procure and export to Taiwan sodium fluoride, an item subject to the Regulations and classified under ECCN 1C350, without the Department of Commerce license required by Section 742.2 of the Regulations.
-Specifically, Well Being instructed an affiliated U.S. company, whose sole officer was also the president of Well Being, to procure sodium fluoride for Well Being and export it to Well Being in Taiwan.
-In so doing, Well Being committed one violation of Section 764.2(b) of the Regulations.
+On one occasion on or about April 15, 2006, Elecmat engaged in conduct prohibited by the Regulations by exporting sodium fluoride, an item subject to the Regulations and classified under ECCN 1C350, to Taiwan without the Department of Commerce license required by Section 742.2 of the Regulations.
+In so doing, Elecmat committed one violation of Section 764.2(a) of the Regulations.